saliei/saliei.github.io/content/about.md

 a Master's in Physics and Astronomy at Sharif University of Technology ([SUT](https://en.sharif.ir/)) in Tehran, Iran.
 My research thesis was focused on general relativistic effects on cosmological observables and their behavior on the past light cone, combining theoretical and computational physics methods.
-This work led me to pursue a Master's in High-Performance Computing at the International School for Advanced Studies ([SISSA](https://sissa.it/)) in Trieste, with funding from ICTP, where I worked on the GPU implementation of a computational fluid dynamics solver based on lattice Boltzmann methods, scaling it to run on 1024 A100 NVIDIA GPUs on one of the world's
+This work led me to pursue the Master's in High-Performance Computing ([MHPC](https://mhpc.it)) at the International School for Advanced Studies ([SISSA](https://sissa.it/)) in Trieste, with funding from ICTP, where I worked on the GPU implementation of a computational fluid dynamics solver based on lattice Boltzmann methods, scaling it to run on 1024 A100 NVIDIA GPUs on one of the world's